bushstas/classy-loader/README.md

   )
 }
 ```
-So **"self"** is a keyword that means your global or local prefix.<br>
+So **"self"** is a keyword that means your global or local prefix.
 In this case we don't have a local prefix, so it will be our globalPrefix from the config we set up above.

 ### extraAttributeName

-An attribute name of React elements, that will be parsed by loader.<br>
+An attribute name of React elements, that will be parsed by loader.
-This also can be used like variable names or object keys.<br>
+This also can be used like variable names or object keys.
-And be whatever word you like but not will be changed.<br>
+And be whatever word you like but not will be changed.
 By default, it has value "classes".

 ```javascript